Vyral/sam-levy/_posts/2022-06-16-reach-out-to-me-for-a-no-obligation-quote.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image:
-youtube_code: url-RZ_G-jk
+youtube_code: QnxPpNPEESY
 ---
 {% include youtube.html %}

 {% include excerpt.html %}

 If you are thinking about selling your house, **I recommend you act sooner rather than later**.
 The current market is extremely compressed and has the most limited inventory in the history of the Arizona housing market.
-If you bought your home 40 years or even just 10 months ago, there’s a high guarantee that **you have a large amount of equity in your property.**
+If you bought your home 40 years or even just 10 months ago, you're nearly guaranteed to **have a large amount of equity in your property.**

 Please reach out to me if you’re considering selling your home or even if you’re still on the fence about it.
 I would love to give you a no-obligation quote.
 Call or email me any time.
 I’ll be happy to help\!